C-ORG/whitepaper/README.md

 _Impact on the Bonding Curve Contract of the DAT when an investment occurs_

-The investors buying tokens are doing so to invest money in the underlying organization.
+The investors buying _FAIRs_ are doing so to invest money in the underlying organization.
 Investors don't want their money to be held in reserve by the _DAT_, they want their money to be put to good use by the organization.
-Consequently, the value of _s_ must be an order of magnitude lower than _b_.
+Consequently, the value of _s_ must be an order of magnitude lower than _b_, which means that **I** should ideally be low. **I** could also be `0` if the organization's characteristics (revenues, growth...) can justify it.

-_Example_: Let's say that an investor sends 10 ETH to the _DAT_, if I=10% then the _DAT_ will transfer 9 ETH to the organization's wallet and will keep 1 ETH in its "buyback" reserve.
+_Example_: Let's say that an investor sends 10 ETH to the _DAT_, if I=10% then the _DAT_ will transfer 9 ETH to the organization's wallet and will keep 1 ETH in its cash reserve.

 The rules described above do not apply if the investor is the beneficiary organization, that is, if the organization is technically _investing in itself_.
-In that case, I is always equal to 100%.
+In that case, **I** is always equal to `100%`.
 It means that whenever an organization is investing in its _DAT_, 100% of the amount invested by the organization to buy _FAIRs_ goes to the buy-back reserve.
 For more information, see the <a href="#fairpurchase"><i>FAIRs purchase by the beneficiary organization</i></a> section below.

 <h6>Calculus</h6>